-Recurring transactions are subscription-based payments.
+Recurring transactions are subscription- or membership-based payments.
 This means that customers are automatically billed by a merchant on a regular basis.

 Chargebacks usually arise when the cardholder cancels his recurring transaction scheme set up at the merchant, but the merchant finds out too late and continues to charge the cardholder.

 Recurring transactions are great for maintaining long-term relationships with customers and making bookkeeping easier.
 However, recurring transactions can turn against a merchant if not managed correctly.
 If the merchant experiences many chargebacks of this kind, chances are his customers didn’t know exactly what they were getting into.
 To sort this out, improvements in communication should be made.
 For example:

 - In-depth explanations to the customers before agreeing to be billed monthly

 - Periodic notifications sent via text or email to remind the customers of their due billing and payment scheme

 The issuer protects the interests of the cardholder while the acquirer those of the merchant.
 The cardholder and the merchant try to prove that the other is wrong, by providing proof.
 While cardholders usually have the upper hand when asking for a chargeback, merchants can prevail if they do their homework right and produce clear evidence in their favour.

 Here is how a chargeback is handled, step by step.

 A cardholder contacts his issuing bank by letting it know that he wants to dispute a transaction made at a merchant’s webshop.